Angelguirao/LifeOS/documentation/project_requirements_document.md

 - **User Experience & Onboarding:**
   - Creating a balance between powerful features and user accessibility is challenging.
 The onboarding process must be seamless to avoid overwhelming users while ensuring they are aware of all functionalities.

+- **Complexity of Emotional Data:**
+  - Capturing and representing emotional and contextual metadata accurately while maintaining user privacy and preventing misinterpretation.

+- **Database Synchronization:**
+  - Managing consistency across the hybrid database model (PostgreSQL, MongoDB, Neo4j, Pinecone) may present challenges in data synchronization and integrity.

+- **Uncomputable Aspects:**
+  - Balancing the structured, computable aspects of life with the unstructured, analog experiences that resist digitization.

 This detailed PRD should serve as the primary blueprint for all subsequent technical documents and guide the development of LifeOS without ambiguity.